SumoLogic/sumologic-documentation/docs/search/Search-Query-Language/Search-Operators/geoip.md

 1. By default, results display as a table:
     ![geo lookup results
-    fields.png](../../static/img/Search-Query-Language/Search-Operators/geoip/../Geo-Lookup/geo%20lookup%20results%20fields.png)
+    fields.png](../../static/img/Search-Query-Language/Search-Operators/geoip/../Geo-Lookup/geo-lookup-results-fields.png)
 2. Click the **Map** icon in the **Aggregates** tab.
 The map
     displays:
     ![map icon
-    location.png](../../static/img/Search-Query-Language/Search-Operators/geoip/../Geo-Lookup/map%20icon%20location.png)
+    location.png](../../static/img/Search-Query-Language/Search-Operators/geoip/../Geo-Lookup/map-icon-location.png)
 3. Do any of the following:

--   Use the zoom slider to zoom in or out on an area of the map.
+* Use the zoom slider to zoom in or out on an area of the map.
     Alternately, click and drag to zoom in or see different areas of a map.
--   Click any marker on the map to see more detail about where IPs originate in a specific area:
+* Click any marker on the map to see more detail about where IPs originate in a specific area:
     ![click map marker with zoomed
-    results.png](../../static/img/Search-Query-Language/Search-Operators/geoip/../Geo-Lookup/click%20map%20marker%20with%20zoomed%20results.png)
+    results.png](../../static/img/Search-Query-Language/Search-Operators/geoip/../Geo-Lookup/click-map-marker-with-zoomed-results.png)

 1. (Optional) Click **Add to Dashboard** to create a new Dashboard or add the map to an existing Dashboard.
-After adding a map to a Dashboard you'll still be able to zoom in and drill down on the data.
+After adding a map to a Dashboard you will still be able to zoom in and drill down on the data.

 #### Optional fields